-St. Lawrence College is committed to making our resources usable by all people, whatever their abilities or disabilities.
+St. Lawrence College is committed to making our resources fully accessible to all persons.
 This document will be made available in alternative format upon request.

 Consistent with the Canadian Council on Animal Care's (CCACs) Guidelines and Policies, it is the responsibility of the Animal Care Committee (ACC) to ensure that no live animals affiliated with the academic programs at St. Lawrence College are used or purchased without prior approval of an Animal Use Protocol (AUP).